Template-assisted Contrastive Learning of Task-oriented Dialogue Sentence Embeddings: Related Works

 \section{Related Works}

-Unsupervised Semantic Representation methods train with contrastive objectives effectively to learn universal sentence embeddings.
-For vision, methods such as SimCLR~\cite{simclr-2020, simclrv2-2020} have demonstrated the performance of contrastive representation learning with data augmentation operations.
-In NLP, methods such as SimCSE~\cite{simcse-2021} show that simple augmentation such as dropout masking is an effective positive representation target.
-DiffCSE~\cite{diffcse-2022} shows that auxiliary reconstruction loss works well with random masking.
-Our method differs from previously studied methods since we exploit token-wise constructed templates that pair the utterances for loss design and masking during training.
-In addition, we introduce associated data augmentation strategy and novel template-based inference apparatus.
+Unsupervised Sentence Embedding methods train with contrastive objectives effectively to learn universal sentence embeddings.
+For vision, methods such as SimCLR~\cite{simclr-2020, simclrv2-2020} have demonstrated the importance of data augmentation in contrastive learning.
+In NLP, methods such as SimCSE, DiffCSE, PromptBERT~\cite{simcse-2021, diffcse-2022, promptbert-2022} show that simple augmentations such as dropout masking, token-wise masking, and prompt augmentation are an effective positive representation target.
+Our method differs from previously studied methods due to our novel application of semantically relevant token-wise templates for contrastive loss design.

+Slot-filling and intent classification are major tasks for dialogue understanding purposes~\cite {survey}.
+Recent works perform the tasks jointly or in a multi-stage manner~\cite{slot1,slot2,slot3,slot4,slot5,slot6}.
+Each task has also been studied separately~\cite{survey, slu-rnn, slu-rnn2, slu-rnn3}.
+In line with prior works, we perform slot-filling as a necessary step for representation learning in the dialogue domain, after which we perform the intent classification task.
+We repurpose existing tasks to model the semantic structure of utterances and assess the quality of the semantic information.
+This brings the benefit of both conceptually sound methodology and practical NLU applications via enhanced embeddings.

 Studying the representation space formed by learned embeddings has received influential attention, with recent work introducing uniformity/alignment to induce properties in relation to hypersphere~\cite{uniformity-2020}.
 Anisotropy problem is also identified with language representations~\cite{anistropy-word-2019, anistropy-sentence-2020, gao2018representation}, the problem of only narrow cone in the hyperspace being occupied by the embeddings.
 This behavior is also observed in multi-modal setting~\cite{multimodalrepr-2022}.
-While we utilize the hyperspace analysis tools provided by previous works, we introduce a novel instrument of Semantic Compression which has the marked benefit of being semantically interpretable in regards to the meaning of the natural language sentences.
+While we utilize the hyperspace analysis tools provided by previous works, we introduce a novel instrument of semantic compression which has the marked benefit of being semantically interpretable in regards to the meaning of the natural language sentences.